| Title |

 -

-then writing about traumatic events can be good for your health
+then writing about traumatic events can be good for your

 - The main example was a traumatic event